-- To improve Network conservation work in European islands. - To contribute positively to the island programme of work of the Convention on Biological Diversity by bringing the views, expertise and problems of European islands. - To assist Bern Convention governments on specific conservation issues of European islands. - To propose common guidelines and tools that may be used to improve conservation of European islands. - To analyse threats to biodiversity that may present greater challenges in islands than in the continent. - To foster national conservation work on islands.
+- To improve network conservation work on European islands. - To contribute positively to the Island Biodiversity Programme of Work of the Convention on Biological Diversity by bringing forward the views, expertise and problems of European islands. - To assist Bern Convention governments on specific conservation issues on European islands. - To propose common guidelines and tools that may be used to improve conservation on European islands. - To analyse threats to biodiversity that may present greater challenges in islands than in the continent. - To foster national conservation work on islands.

-This group supported the preparation and subsequent adoption of a Charter on the Conservation and Sustainable Use of Biological Diversity in European Islands (de Soye 2011).
+This group supported the preparation and subsequent adoption of a Charter on the Conservation and Sustainable Use of Biological Diversity on European Islands (de Soye 2011).
 The Charter establishes the principles on which strategy and actions should be based.
-This paper should be read in conjunction with the draft Charter and explores the detail that underpins these principles and the actions that flow from this.
+This paper should be read in conjunction with the Charter and explores the detail that underpins these principles and the actions that flow from this.
 It focuses on those aspects of biodiversity that are unique or especially prominent on European islands compared to the continental mainland.
 It reviews the nature and extent of these unique features and considers how these are specifically impacted by current threats to island ecosystems.
-From this it identifies priorities and actions which might therefore require special attention, not otherwise explicit in Europe wide biodiversity legislation or current activities.
+From this it identifies priorities and actions which might therefore require special attention, not otherwise explicit in Europe-wide biodiversity legislation or current activities.